bridge-core/docs/docs/extensions/scripts/tab-actions.md

 ### registerPreview

-the register function registers a new tab preview.
+The register function registers a new tab preview.

 - Signature: <code>registerPreview(definition: <a href="#itabpreviewconfig">ITabPreviewConfig</a>)</code>
 - Returns: `Promise<IDisposable>`